 Take a systems level approach and build essential relationships

-A clear and documented quality assurance and enhancement procedure which draws on data from a range of sources (e.g. course analytics, trainee attainment, trainee and instructor feedback) is essential.
+A clear and documented quality assurance and enhancement procedure that draws on data from a range of sources (e.g., course analytics, trainee attainment, trainee and instructor feedback) is essential.
 This can be used systematically to monitor and assess course effectiveness and to improve quality over time.
 The strategy should outline what evidence will be collected and how, and how data will be used.

 Understand the costs of online training